electro-logic/WpfManagedColors/README.md

 Note: To properly see the comparison, the image should be viewed on a calibrated sRGB monitor and with a color-managed application.

-Results may differ depending on the Monitor model and the Calibration, but the concept and order of magnitude remains valid.
+Results may differ depending on the Monitor, the Calibration and the displayed color, but the concept and order of magnitude remains valid.

 ## Demo Example - Calibrated Monitor